Craig Williams (British politician): Post-Parliamentary career

 On 14 April 2025, Williams was charged by the Gambling Commission with cheating under section 42 of the Gambling Act, following an investigation into alleged betting using confidential information about the timing of the 2024 general election.
 He was one of fifteen individuals accused of placing bets based on confidential knowledge of the election date prior to its public announcement.
 Williams appeared at Westminster Magistrates' Court on 13 June 2025, where he was granted unconditional bail.

 The case was transferred to Southwark Crown Court, where Williams appeared on 11 July 2025 and did not enter a plea.
-Due to the number of defendants, the trial has been split into two phases.
-Williams is scheduled to stand trial on 3 January 2028, following a preliminary hearing to consider dismissal of the charges on 19 January 2026.
-If convicted, he could face up to two years in prison or an unlimited fine.
+Due to the number of defendants, the trial was split into two phases.
+On 29 June 2026, Williams pleaded guilty to cheating at gambling by placing bets on the date of the 2024 general election.
+Zoe Johnson KC, prosecuting, said three further cheating charges, which Williams had denied, would be dropped.
+He was dismissed from the Privy Council on 10 July 2026.